shuseel/Ethical-Hacking-Lab-Projects/ReadMe.md

 **Lab 1: Enumeration with Nmap**

-In this lab, I have learned the different types of Nmap scans and done a basic Nmap scan.
+In this lab, I learned about the different types of Nmap scans and performed a basic Nmap scan.

 **Lab 2: Packet Crafting with Scrapy**

-In this lab, I have learned how to investigate with the scapy tool, used scapy to sniff network traffic, create and send ICMP packets, and create and send TCP SYN packets.
+In this lab, I learned how to investigate using the Scapy tool, including sniffing network traffic, creating and sending ICMP packets, and creating and sending TCP SYN packets.

 **Lab 3: Network Sniffing with Wireshark**